AxisCommunications/docker-acap/README.md

 #### Proxy Setup

-If the device is located behind a corporate proxy you may need to set the correct environment variables.
+If the device is located behind a proxy the Docker daemon needs to be configured.
 This is done by configuring proxy behavior for dockerd in the daemon.json file as described in ['Configure the Docker daemon to use a proxy server'][docker-proxy].